 It might seem obvious, but creamy pesto is made with heavy cream and pesto!
-I love to use my simple basil walnut pesto for this creamy peso pasta recipe, but any basil pesto will work well.
+I love to use my simple basil walnut pesto for this creamy pesto pasta recipe, but any basil pesto will work well.
 Heavy cream is the best way to make this creamy pesto sauce, but half and half or coconut milk would work in its place.

 The best way to make creamy pesto sauce from scratch is to start with a quick and easy homemade basil pesto.
 Basil pesto takes just a few minutes to whiz together in a food processor and uses just a handful of simple ingredients - basil, nuts (typically pine nuts, but I usually use walnuts), Parmesan cheese, fresh garlic, and salt.
-In this recipe I combine a homemade pesto, with some sauteed garlic, dried herbs, white wine, and heavy cream.
+In this recipe, I combine a homemade pesto, with some sauteed garlic, dried herbs, white wine, and heavy cream.
 It creates the most luxurious creamy pesto sauce that's rich but not too heavy.

 You certainly can just add pesto to pasta, but pesto is a bit thick to use by itself as a pasta sauce.
-That's why in this recipe I add the heavy cream and a splash of white wine, plus the liquid from the cooked down tomatoes.
+That's why in this recipe I add the heavy cream and a splash of white wine, plus the liquid from the cooked-down tomatoes.
 That helps to loosen up the pesto and create a creamy sauce that coats every nook and cranny of your pasta.

 Family Favorite Pastas

 Leave a comment below!

 This Creamy Pesto Pasta is the perfect combination of indulgent comfort food and fresh, light summer flavors!
 Ripe, juicy tomatoes combine with white wine and garlic for a quick sauce base, then add heavy cream and fresh basil pesto for an easy vegetarian weeknight dinner!